Selling to the council

 - the local press or in relevant trade journals

 In addition, we advertise opportunities on our website: see current contracts and tenders.
-You can also subscribe to our contracts and tenders newsletter: an e-newsletter notifying you of future opportunities.

 We do not have a central approved list of suppliers.
 Some departments hold their own approved lists.

 You can contact the relevant department to submit your details for an approved list.
 You will find the names of appropriate contacts on the contracts register.

 We are committed to working in collaboration with other public bodies to maximise the value we get from our contracts.
 We are a member of the Bucks Procurement Group, which includes Buckinghamshire County Council and the other district councils within Bucks: Aylesbury Vale, Chiltern and South Bucks.
 We are also a member of the Thames Valley Procurement Forum which has membership from public bodies across the Thames Valley.